In This Article

 One of the primary causes of high iron levels in men is the genetic condition of hemochromatosis.

-Also known as Iron Overload, this hereditary disorder causes too much iron to be absorbed during digestion.
-Over time, iron levels can build up in the body and result in the development of symptoms and complications with health.
+Also known as iron overload, this hereditary disorder causes the absorption of too much iron during digestion.
+Over time, iron levels can build up in the body and result in the development of symptoms and health complications.

 Hemochromatosis Symptoms in Men